PhaserEditor2D/helpcenter-phaser3/README.md

 The **Phaser Files** shows all the Phaser source files.
 It follows the same structure of the Phaser repository, but under each file, it shows the API elements defined in it.

-This view helps you on finding the relation between the Phaser API and the source files structure.
+This view helps you on finding the relation between the Phaser API and the source file structure.

-In Phaser it is common to find API elements belonging to the same namespace, but are defined in separate files.
+In Phaser, it is common to find API elements belonging to the same namespace but are defined in separate files.
 It is the case of the `Phaser.Loader.LoaderPlugin.spritesheet()` method.
 In the **API** view it is shown in the `Phaser.Loader.LoaderPlugin` class.
-However, like many other "loader methods", it is defined in its own file, the `SpriteSheetFile.js`, in the `src/loader/filetypes/` folder.
+However, like many other "loader methods", it is defined in its file, the `SpriteSheetFile.js`, in the `src/loader/filetypes/` folder.

 This view helps you understand how the Phaser 3 code is structured.